edgedb/edgedb/docs/guides/deployment/gcp.rst

 Configure service account
 =========================

-Create a new service account, configure it's permissions, and generate a ``credentials.json`` file.
+Create a new service account, configure its permissions, and generate a ``credentials.json`` file.

 .. code-block:: bash